 As the GRR approaches its southern end, land and river begin to merge.
-With giant levees on one side and standing water on the other, it’s easy to imagine the land is sinking—and indeed, by the time you roll off elevated I-10 into New Orleans, you will be four to six feet below sea level.
+With giant levees on one side and standing water on the other, it’s easy to imagine the land is sinking—and indeed, by the time you roll off elevated I-10 into New Orleans, you will be a few feet below sea level.

-From the St. Francisville ferry to the interstate bridge just west of New Orleans, the GRR crosses the Mississippi four times, threading along rough back roads past a series of fine antebellum plantation homes along what’s sometimes called Plantation Alley.
-The GRR also runs among a barrage of industrial giants whose toxic discharges have earned the region another sobriquet: Chemical Corridor.
+From the St. Francisville ferry to the interstate bridge just west of New Orleans, the GRR crosses the Mississippi four times, threading along rough back roads past a series of fine antebellum homes along what’s sometimes called Plantation Alley.
+The GRR also runs among a barrage of industrial giants, which have toxic discharges that have earned the region another sobriquet: Chemical Corridor.

-The Great River Road across Louisiana is not without its charms—a vividly painted church out in a field, or wrought iron gates framing exquisitely gnarled live oaks festooned with Spanish moss—but these are all too often overshadowed by the specter of a land being poisoned for profit.
-End of sermon.
+The Great River Road through Louisiana is not without its charms—a vividly painted church out in a field, or wrought-iron gates framing exquisitely gnarled live oaks festooned with Spanish moss—but these are often overshadowed by the specter of slavery and the present-day reality of a land being poisoned for profit.

 - Baton Rouge: Visit the Old State Capitol or brush up on local history at the Rural Life Museum

 - Cajun Country: This area of Louisiana offers historic architecture, moss-covered monuments, and abundant wildlife

 - New Orleans: Explore the wrought-iron balconies on picturesque brick buildings in the French Quarter and feast on Creole and Cajun eats